a22Dv/Descramble/README.md

 > The program uses probabilitistic techniques as well as NLP to rank solutions, therefore
 > even if it is guaranteed that the program will find the correct solution so long as the
 > constituent words are in `data.json`, you might not see them in the top-most entries.
-> You may pipe the output to a .txt file to prevent results from being cut off from the
-> console history if they get too long.

 ## License

 This project is licensed under the MIT license - see LICENSE for more details.